MUTANT BIG CATS - BLACK TIGERS

 This pseudo-melanistic tiger cub was born in Oklahoma zoo but was killed by the mother.
 It was preserved as a curiosity.

 The skin was already too decayed for it to be preserved and the report is further dubious because more than 40 years had elapsed between the actual event and the report.
-In September 1895, a very clear sighting of a supposed black tiger was made by Colonel S Capper using a hunter's telescope; the tiger disappeared into the jungle.
-The presence of black leopards in the area and the difficulty of accurately judging size makes this a dubious report though.
-The various accounts of black tiger sightings were details in "The Wildlife of India" by E.P.
+In September 1895, a very clear sighting of a supposed black tiger in the Cardoman Hills of southern India was made by Colonel S Capper using a hunter's telescope; the tiger disappeared into the jungle.
+When the tiger moved from its resting place, the two experienced hunters discovered the clear pug-marks of a tiger.
+However, the presence of black leopards in the area and the difficulty of accurately judging size makes this a dubious report.
+The various accounts of black tiger sightings were detailed in "The Wildlife of India" by E.P.
 Gee.

-According to SH Prater writing for the Journal of the Bombay Natural History Society (JBNHS) in January 1937, The London Evening News, 10th October, 1936, published a Reuters account of a black "Royal Bengal" tiger captured in a forest in Dibrugarh, Assam.
+According to SH Prater writing for the Journal of the Bombay Natural History Society (JBNHS) in January 1937, The London Evening News, 10th October, 1936, published a Reuters account of a black "Royal Bengal" tiger captured in a forest in Dibrugarh, Assam on 4 September 1936.
 The manager of a local tea estate captured the tiger in a baited iron cage.
 The Conservator of Forests, Assam was unable to get a clear view of the black tiger, but advised the Society that it was trapped on 4th September 1936 in the Nepaphoo Tea Estate owned by Bagchi Brothers of Dibrugarh and it was sold to wild animal dealers Messrs PKB Akuli of Barrackpore Road, Calcutta.
 Dr Baini Prashad, Director of the Zoological Survey of India, Indian Museum, Calcutta made further enquiries and learnt that the creature was a black leopard and not, as reported by Reuters, a tiger.
 Sankahal noted that the "Dibrugarh Black Tiger" had been reported to be 12 ft long and 3.5 ft high turned out to be a 7 ft black leopard.
 RI Pocock wrote "A ridiculous measurement (12 feet) ever for a tiger: the animal would require another pair of legs in the middle of its body, like a billiard table, to support its weight."
 The term "bagh" does not mean "tiger", but refers to cats and is prefixed by "spotted" or "striped" etc to denote the type of bagh.
+The creature was later sold and transferred to Calcutta, where R.G Griffiths saw it and wrote to The Times (January 1937).

 Pocock's article in the JBNHS (vol xxxiii, p505) recorded 3 reports of black tigers: the 1846 Chittagong specimen reported by Mr CF Buckland in the Field (vol lxxiii, p42, p789) and in the JBNHS (vol iv, p149); the 1913 Bhamo, Burmo specimen reported by Mr AT Hauxwell (JBNHS, xxxii, p788) and the Lushai Hills, Assam specimen (Field, 1928, p 656).
 Col S Capper (JBNHS, vol xxiii, p343), while shooting in the Cardamom Hills, S India, saw through a telescope a black animal lying on a rock and identified it as a tiger.
 Black leopards were present in the area and the identification is therefore dubious.
 Brigadier-General Burton wrote in his book "Sport and Wildlife in the Deccan" that light and shade in the jungle can give erroneous impressions of an animal's colour, thus casting doubt on Hauxwell's black tiger also.